 – Signatures appear in the margin and an oblique stroke in the text indicates the original page division.

 – Running titles are those of the original; adjustments were necessary because of the smaller number of pages in this edition.

 – Word division and in some cases sentence division and paragraphing have been adjusted in the light of the sense and of the practice of the Book of Common Order and modern usage.

 – The employment of accents in the original is by modern standards incomplete, and they are sometimes misplaced.
 The edition inserts a macron on historically long vowels not accentuated in the original.
 Where an accent in the original is misplaced to an adjoining vowel it is restored to its proper position.
 Neither accent nor macron is supplied on a capital letter.

 – Lines of the text are numbered throughout, including the title page but ignoring the running titles.

-Meek, D.E., ‘The Reformation and Gaelic Culture: Perspectives on Patronage, Language and Literature in John Carswell’s Translation of “The Book of Common Order”’ in The Church in the Highlands, ed.
-James Kirk, 1998, pp. 37-62.
+Meek, D.E., ‘The Reformation and Gaelic Culture: Perspectives on Patronage, Language and Literature in John Carswell’s Translation of “The Book of Common Order”’ in The Church in the Highlands, ed. by James Kirk (Edinburgh, 1998: Scottish Church History Society), 37-62.